Pylons/pylonsrtd/community/testing.rst

 The goals of the kind of testing outlined here are simplicity, loose or no coupling, and speed:

-* Tests should be as simple as possible, while exercising the application- under-test (AUT) completely.
+* Tests should be as simple as possible, while exercising the application-under-test (AUT) completely.
 * Tests should run as quickly as possible, to encourage running them frequently.
 * Tests should avoid coupling with other tests, or with parts of the AUT which they are not responsible for testing.

 Developers write such tests to verify that the AUT is abiding by the contracts the developer specifies.
-While an instance this type of test case may be illustrative of the contract it tests, such test cases do not take the place of either API documentation or of narrative / "theory of operations" documentation.
+While an instance of this type of test case may be illustrative of the contract it tests, such test cases do not take the place of either API documentation or of narrative "theory of operations" documentation.
 Still less are they intended for end-user documentation.

 Rule: Avoid doctests